Let’s get social

-The Door Supervisor Licence allows holders to work in the private security industry in a variety of roles.
 The licence is issued by the Security Industry Authority (SIA) and is valid for 3 years.
 With the SIA Door Supervisor Licence individuals can work in pubs, bars, shops, malls, office buildings and more.
 Primary responsibilities include keeping the public safe from harm and protecting private property.

 If you are conducting the licensable activities of a Door Supervisor, such as protecting private property or members of the public, then by law you require an SIA Licence.
 In certain circumstances, however, your employer may have been given an exemption under Section 4(4) of the Private Security Industry Act 2001.